st-pham/php-refactor-tool/README.md

 Not yet.
 If you have any problems please let me know, I'll fix it as soon as possible.

 ## TODO
-- Update getters and setters when rename properties
 - Rename files => rename class, interface, ...
-- Rename folder => update namespace and its usages
+- Rename folder => update namespace and its references
-- Move files/folders => update namespace and its usages
+- Move files/folders => update namespace and its references